test-imxone/rvx/README.md

 The patching is done using the CLI for both revanced & revanced-extended resources.
 The `/apks` folder is used as the base folder in which you can source your `options.json` or whatever files you need.
 Here are *incompletely* generated revanced [`options.json`](../../tree/changelogs/apps/revanced/options.json) and revanced-extended [`options.json`](../../tree/changelogs/apps/revanced-extended/options.json).
 Here's the list of [patch apps](../../tree/changelogs/apps/docs/README.md) which you can look into.

 **Note: A possible error while installing the released patched apks can be due to signature mismatch of the apk and it's installed app.
-In this case, either provide the same the keystore file to sign apks in `/apks` folder in GitHub repo and add `KEYSTORE_FILE_NAME=*.keystore` in `.env` file OR simply delete (make backup if possible; one-time process) those already installed non-patched (same package) or patched apps.**
+In this case, either provide the same the keystore file to sign apks in `/apks` folder in GitHub repository and add `KEYSTORE_FILE_NAME=*.keystore` in `.env` file OR simply delete (make backup if possible; one-time process) those already installed non-patched (same package) or patched apps.**

 ## Updates & Changelogs